bitcoin-core-review-club/website/hosting.md

 # Hosting a Bitcoin Core Review Club Meeting

-Some tips for hosting a great review club meeting:

 ## Before the Meeting

 - Consider contacting the PR author to let them know that you're going to